oivindkulsrud/audiototext/README.md

 # OpenAI API Key Setup

 This application requires an OpenAI API key for the audio transcription.
-The application specifically looks for an environment variable named `OPENAI_API_KEY`.
 You can set it up in one of two ways:

 1. Set an environment variable:
 ```sh